survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 ![Styled Kanban](images/kanban_05.png)

-As this is a small project we can leave the CSS in a single file like this.
-In case it starts growing, consider separating it to multiple.
+As this is a small project, we can leave the CSS in a single file like this.
+In case it starts growing, consider separating it to multiple files.
 One way to do this is to extract CSS per component and then refer to it there (e.g., `require('./lane.css')` at `Lane.jsx`).

 Besides keeping things nice and tidy, Webpack's lazy loading machinery can pick this up.
 As a result, the initial CSS your user has to load will be smaller.
 I go into further detail later as I discuss styling.

 ## On Namespacing Components

 So far we've been defining a component per file.
 That's not the only way.
 It may be handy to treat a file as a namespace and expose multiple components from it.
 React provides [namespaces components](https://facebook.github.io/react/docs/jsx-in-depth.html#namespaced-components) just for this purpose.
 In this case we could apply namespacing to the concept of `Lane` or `Note`.
-This would add some additional flexibility to our system while keeping it simple to manage.
+This would add some flexibility to our system while keeping it simple to manage.
 By using namespacing we could do something like this:

 **app/components/Lanes.jsx**